guidoism/tome/README.md

 # Assumptions

 * The current web is a cacophyony of bad taste
-* The experiements with the use of Gopher and Gemini
+* Various people advotated for a "small web" have been experiementing with the use of Gopher and Gemini